How many estimates should I get for my remodeling project?

 How much will my project cost per square foot?

-No two kitchens are alike, no two bathrooms are alike, no two room additions are alike and thus a cost per square foot just can’t be used.
+No two kitchens are alike, no two bathrooms are alike, no two room additions are alike and the existing conditions of the house being worked on are never alike – thus a cost per square foot just can’t be used in remodeling, like it can in new construction.

 What if my remodeling idea won’t work or is cost prohibitive?